In A Nutshell

 - 12VPN: Headquartered in Hong Kong, and they have experience with the Great Firewall, many Chinese customers.
 7 day money back policy.
 But no P2P downloading/torrenting.

-If you need a very robust connection in China, and don’t mind getting technical see this article How To Hide OpenVPN Connections In China.
+If you don’t mind getting technical see this article — How To Hide OpenVPN Connections In China.

 The Details: The Best VPN For China

 The easiest way to bypass Chinese Firewall is to use a VPN that serves China.
 A VPN or “virtual private network” is a service that encrypts and redirects all your internet connections.
 The Chinese government has never stated that using a VPN to circumvent the Great Firewall is illegal, and nobody has been prosecuted for using a VPN.
 Despite this, China blocks the websites of most major VPNs.

 When in China, you want to connect to a VPN server in Asia (e.g. in China, Hong Kong, Bangkok).
 The next best option is to connect to a server on the West Coast of the US (e.g. Los Angeles, San Francisco).

 - OpenVPN: Strangely, this is the least reliable protocol/client to use — you’ll find most ports are currently blocked (connection reset).
 The main cause appears to be spoofed RST packets.